Lakshman Kadirgamar: Honours

 In 1995 Kadirgamar was made Honorary Master of the Inner Temple—one of the four Inns of Court in London.
 In 2001 he was awarded an Honorary DLitt at the Sabaragamuwa University of Sri Lanka.
 In 2004 he was elected an Honorary Fellow of Balliol College, University of Oxford.
 The Government of Sri Lanka posthumously awarded him its highest national honour Sri Lankabhimanya.

 Legacy

-Kadirgamar is considered as one of the most successful foreign ministers Sri Lanka has had, due to his successful efforts of changing international opinion on Sri Lanka and the LTTE.
-His efforts in getting the LTTE listed as a terrorist organization contributed to its ultimate defeat in 2009.
-He recognized that significant change was needed within Sri Lanka if its communities were to live together peacefully was an enduring part of his legacy.

 The Lakshman Kadirgamar Institute of International Relations and Strategic Studies, a think tank on international affairs, was established in his memory a year after his assassination.
 A statue of Kadirgamar has been erected at the Liberty roundabout in Colombo.

 In April 2013 Balliol College established the Lakshman Kadirgamar Fund to assist students from Asia at Balliol College.

+In November 2024 the Sri Lanka Embassy honored Kadirgamar at Wisdom Park (New Manila, Quezon City) during the visit of his spouse Suganthi Wijeysuriya.
+Ambassador Chanaka Talpahewa gifted her with the Philippine Postal Corporation Vesak stamp, followed by the ritual of bodhi pooja offering, circumambulation of ficus religiosa grown from the Bodhi Tree and finally the Buddha Pooja.